xyte-io/SSharpPro_library/README.md

 - Lib\TelemetryMessage - A basic telemetry message class.
 Other devices' telemetry messages should extend this one.

-- Lib\WebMethods - Some core webmethods to Get and Post data from\to the server
+- Lib\WebMethods - Some core webmethods to Get and Post data from\to the server= This collection includes several classes to make development for the SyncPro's CloudOS easier for Crestron S#Pro and S# developers.